antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Do not define finalizers for types derived from MemoryManager

 `MemoryManager` is a useful class for when you want to implement your own `Memory<T>` type.
-Hopefully, this is not something most people find themselves doing a lot, but when you need it you really need it.
-This new warning triggers for cases like this:
+This is not something you're likely to find yourself doing a lot, but when you need it you _really_ need it.
+A new warning triggers for cases like this:

 ```csharp
 class DerivedClass <T> : MemoryManager<T>